Zenith Z-89: Description

 A maximum of two disk controller cards can be installed in a standard system.

 Reception

-Creative Computing described the Heath H89 as "the most professional looking" microcomputer available.
-Stating that the computer was "one of the finest" available for less than $3000, the magazine predicted that it "can have a major impact on the small computer market" if good software became available for it.
-BYTE wrote that the H89 "has a number of unique hardware features and the same excellent software support and documentation as the original H-8 system".
+Creative Computing in 1980 described the Heath H89 as "the most professional looking" microcomputer available.
+Stating that it was "one of the finest" available for less than $3000, the magazine predicted that it "can have a major impact on the small computer market" if good software became available for it.
+BYTE wrote that the H89 "has a number of unique hardware features and the same excellent software support and documentation as the original H-8 system", although recommending a second floppy drive when used with HDOS.